utah-geological-survey/MicroMet/README.md

 Based on Visual Basic scripts from Clayton Lewis (Utah Division of Water Resources) that were transcribed from Fortran scripts written by Dr. Lawrence Hipps (Utah State University).

+# Data preparation from datalogger
+All data should be downloaded, backed up, and converted with card-convert to a CSV array.

 # Useful Libraries (R and Python)

 ## Data Prep and Processing